awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 1. For now, you can ignore **Enable encryption at rest**\.
 For more information about the feature, see [Encryption of Data at Rest for Amazon Elasticsearch Service](encryption-at-rest.md)\.

-1. For **Automated snapshot start hour**, use the default value\.
-For more information, see [Configuring Automatic Snapshots](es-createupdatedomains.md#es-createdomain-configure-snapshots)\.

 1. Choose **Next**\.

 1. For simplicity in this tutorial, we recommend an IP\-based access policy\.
 On the **Set up access** page, in the **Network configuration** section, choose **Public access**\.